-The following information has been prepared to provide some of the information necessary to complete the pension reporting requirements for the State of Michigan's Local Government Retirement System Annual Report (Form No. 5572).
-Additional resources are available at www.mersofmich.com and on the State www.mersofmich.com and on the
+The following information has been prepared to provide some of the information necessary to complete the Public Act 202 pension reporting requirements for the State of Michigan's Local Government Retirement System Annual Report (Form No. 5572).
+Additional resources are available at www.mersofmich.com and on the State website.

-Form 5572 Possile Line Reference Description Result 10 Membership as of December 31, 2019 11 Indicate number of active members 3 12 Indicate number of inactive members (excluding pending refunds) 4 13 Indicate number of retirees and beneficiaries 15 14 Investment Performance for Calendar Year Ending December 31, 2019 1 15 Enter actual rate of return - prior 1-year period 14.02% 16 Enter actual rate of return - prior 5-year period 6.39% 17 Enter actual rate of return - prior 10-year period 7.97% 18 Actuarial Assumptions 19 Actuarial assumed rate of investment return 2 7.35% 20 Amortization method utilized for funding the system's unfunded actuarial accrued liability, if any Level Percent 21 Amortization period utilized for funding the system's unfunded actuarial accrued liability, if any 3 10 22 Is each division within the system closed to new employees?
-4 Yes 23 Uniform Assumptions 24 Enter retirement pension system's actuarial value of assets using uniform assumptions \$2,818,971 25 Enter retirement pension system's actuarial accrued liabilities using uniform assumptions \$4,568,662 27 Actuarially Determined Contribution (ADC) using uniform assumptions, Fiscal Year Ending June 30, 2020 \$174,528
+Form 5572 Line Reference Description Result 10 Membership as of December 31, 2020 11 Indicate number of active members 3 12 Indicate number of inactive members (excluding pending refunds) 2 13 Indicate number of retirees and beneficiaries 18 14 Investment Performance for Calendar Year Ending December 31, 2020 15 Enter actual rate of return - prior 1-year period 13.59% 16 Enter actual rate of return - prior 5-year period 9.35% 17 Enter actual rate of return - prior 10-year period 7.91% 18 Actuarial Assumptions 19 Actuarial assumed rate of investment return 7.35% 20 Amortization method utilized for funding the system's unfunded actuarial accrued liability, if any Level Percent 21 Amortization period utilized for funding the system's unfunded actuarial accrued liability, if any 10 22 Is each division within the system closed to new employees?
+Yes 23 Uniform Assumptions 24 Enter retirement pension system's actuarial value of assets using uniform assumptions \$2,826,856 25 Enter retirement pension system's actuarial accrued liabilities using uniform assumptions \$4,621,777 27 Actuarially Determined Contribution (ADC) using uniform assumptions, Fiscal Year Ending June 30, 2021 \$181,596

-^{1.} The Municipal Employees' Retirement System's investment performance has been provided to GRS from MERS Investment Staff and included here for reporting purposes.
-This investment performance figures reported are net of investment expenses on a rolling calendar-year basis for the previous 1-, 5-, and 10-year periods as required under PA 530.
+1. The Municipal Employees' Retirement System's investment performance has been provided to GRS from MERS Investment Staff and is included here for reporting purposes.
+The investment performance figures reported are net of investment expenses on a rolling calendar-year basis for the previous 1-, 5-, and 10-year periods as required under PA 530.

-^{2.} Net of administrative and investment expenses.
+&lt;sup>2.
+Net of administrative and investment expenses.

-^{3.} Populated with the longest amortization period remaining in the amortization schedule, across all divisions in the plan.
+&lt;sup>3.
+Populated with the longest amortization period remaining in the amortization schedule, across all divisions in the plan.
 This is when each division and the plan in total is expected to reach 100% funded if all assumptions are met.

-^{4.} If all divisions within the employer are closed, "yes."
+4. If all divisions within the employer are closed, "yes."
 If at least one division is open (including shadow divisions) indicate "no."